 4.1.2 The Council considers that a pet should only be purchased once the prospective purchaser has the necessary equipment, facilities, time and financial means or the level of interest necessary for the proper keeping of the animal and understands the responsibilities entailed by ownership of the pet.
 It is clear that some homes are unsuitable for the keeping of certain pets.
 Some personal circumstances could mean that adequate provision for pets is difficult if not impossible.

 4.1.3 The Council will encourage owners to ensure that their pets have sufficient space to avoid distress or suffering.
 Particular attention will be drawn to the inadequate standards for cages, which appear to be commonly accepted for many birds and small mammals.
-The term "birds and small mammals" includes canaries and budgerigars, rabbits and guinea pigs, etc.
+The term "birds and small mammals" includes canaries and budgerigars, rabbits and guinea pigs, and the like.

 4.1.4 The Council supports and encourages the use of 'pet' dogs as therapy in hospices and nursing homes.